posit-dev/positron/test/e2e/README.md

 ### Test Code Location

-- General test dir: `test/smoke/src/areas`
-- Positron test dir: `test/smoke/src/areas/positron`
+- `test/e2e/features`

-For instance, the e2e tests for the help pane are at `test/smoke/src/areas/positron/help/help.test.ts`
+For instance, the e2e tests for the help pane are at `test/e2e/features/help/help.test.ts`

 ### Test Helpers Location

 - General helpers dir: `test/automation/src`
 - Positron helpers dir: `test/automation/src/positron`

 For each area under test, there is typically a companion class that assists with locating and interacting with elements (similar to POM pattern).
-For instance, the e2e tests for the help pane are at `test/smoke/src/areas/positron/help/help.test.ts`
+For instance, the e2e tests for the help pane are at `test/e2e/features/help/help.test.ts`

 ### Test Template

-An [example test](https://github.com/posit-dev/positron/blob/main/test/smoke/src/areas/positron/example.test.ts) is available to help guide you in structuring a new test.
+An [example test](https://github.com/posit-dev/positron/blob/main/test/e2e/example.test.ts) is available to help guide you in structuring a new test.

 ## Setup